romanh1303/test_Readdle/README.md

 For starting test in your command line enter next: npm test.
+OR!
+U can open Github Actions, Open my "TEST TASK" workflow and just w8) after passed test u can get screenshot with your last step in your task)
 Test running with parameter {headless: true} it's mean test run without automated browser, used only console